A new pricing model for Google Maps Platform APIs

 Managing the cost of Geo-location API usage

-By setting daily limits to all request to any billable API, you can efficiently manage your cost of use of Google Maps Platform APIs.
+By setting daily limits to all requests to any billable API, you can efficiently manage your cost of the use of Google Maps Platform APIs.
+And you might not forget it is adding to your local SEO services investment.

-But, you can view or set daily billable limits for the Geo-location API with the help of following steps:
+But, you can view or set daily billable limits for the Geolocation API with the help of the following steps:

 - Visit the Geo-location API Quotes page in the Google Cloud Platform Console.